 The #1 reason for customer attrition is dissatisfaction with customer service.
 Do everything in your power to provide excellent service to your customers on an ongoing basis.
 Respond quickly and enthusiastically, and be ready to present a special offer or discount with the hope of up-selling the customer to buy more.

 There’s never any reason to slow down on satisfying your audience, especially when they’re chatting with you live over the phone.
-It’s important to note that 81% of companies with strong capabilities and competencies for delivering customer experience excellence are outperforming their competition.
+It’s important to note that 81% of companies with strong capabilities and competencies for delivering excellent customer experience are outperforming their competitors.
 Take note, customer satisfaction is a key differentiator in a sea of other companies.
 Besides offering support, ongoing specials will continue to help enchant and satisfy your customers for the long term.
-Create engaging multi-channel promotions centered around discounts, giveaways, sweepstakes, and contests.
+Create engaging multi-channel promotions centered around discounts, giveaways, and contests.
 Distribute these offers via email, social media, print, in-store, and across your other marketing channels for full exposure.